Everyone has questions before they go on holiday. Have a look below to see if you can find the answer to yours! If not give us a call on 01684 540333.

 Are there tea/coffee-making facilities?

-Your chalet host will show you how the coffee machine works, and you can make tea, coffee or hot chocolate at any time.
+Chalet staff will show you how the coffee machine works, and you can make tea, coffee or hot chocolate at any time.
 Milk and fruit juice is also available for you to help yourself to.

 Are towels and linen provided?